-Competency 10.1.0 : Inquires into the reproductive process in organisms plants for terrestrial life.

-Competency Level 10.1.8 : Uses the trends in life cycles, to relate the adaptations of

-• explain significance of sexual reproduction in comparison to asexual reproduction.
+Competency 10.1.0 : Inquires into the reproductive process in organisms Competency Level 10.1.8 : Uses the trends in life cycles, to relate the adaptations of plants for terrestrial life.
+Number of Periods : 10 Learning outcomes : The student should be able to, explain significance of sexual reproduction in comparison to asexual reproduction. explain that alternation of generation involves a haploid gametophyte generation producing gametes and diploid sporophytic generation producing spores for reproduction.

-- explain that alternation of generation involves a haploid gametophyte generation producing gametes and diploid sporophytic generation producing spores for reproduction. - explain that in the evolution of land plants gametophytic generation gradually reduced and the sporophytic generation became dominant as adaptation to land habit. - uses important features of reproduction and life cycles of Pogonatum, Nephrolepis, Selaginella, Cycas and a typical angiosperm to explain the adaptations to the terrestrial life.
+explain that in the evolution of land plants gametophytic generation gradually reduced and the sporophytic generation became dominant as adaptation to land habit.

+uses important features of reproduction and life cycles of Pogonatum, Nephrolepis, Selaginella, Cycas and a typical angiosperm to explain the adaptations to the terrestrial life.

-- Provide the students with specimens, prepared slides, pictures and literature of relevant plants. - Guide the students to build up the life cycles of each plant. - Give opportunity to present their findings. - Make an elaboration according to appropriate sequence.
+Provide the students with specimens, prepared slides, pictures and literature of relevant plants.

+Guide the students to build up the life cycles of each plant.

+Give opportunity to present their findings.